chadhumphrey/stock_options_api/trading_api/tdameritrade/README.md

 This is just a starting point, not the end.
 Pull requests accepted as well as issues.

-However, bear in mind, I have a full time lousy job, working my own trading algorithm, a father of a four year old and a husband.
+However, bear in mind, I have a full time lousy job, working my own <a href="http://www.marketquants">trading algorithm</a>, a father of a four year old and a husband. :)